VijayRod/demo/container-storage/logs/windows-create-partition.md

 In my cluster with a Windows node pool, my OS disk has a capacity of 128 GB, with a Windows partition occupying 127 GB.
+The partition is automatically created during node provisioning, utilizing the maximum available size.

 ```
 # Change to the cmd prompt.